zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:

-To inpaint of to perform the content-aware fill
+To inpaint or to perform the content-aware fill

 What happened with the issues?
 (Next slide)